- 1.No license is required to become a certified life coach in North Carolina — certification is voluntary but recommended for credibility

 Affiliate link · We may earn a commission at no extra cost to you

-How to Become a Life Coach in North Carolina
+How to Become a Certified Life Coach in North Carolina

 North Carolina has a standout advantage: an in-state, university-affiliated ICF-accredited program.
 NC State University's Leadership Coaching for Organizational Performance (LCOP) program is ICF-accredited and designed for professionals seeking to enhance coaching skills or transition into coaching careers.
 Tuition is $11,990, with cohorts running from September through February.